liqotech/liqo/docs/pages/User/Post-Install/post-install.md

 ### Edit your cluster name

-The ClusterName is the nickname of your cluster, a simple and understandable name that the other clusters can see when they discover your.
+The ClusterName is your cluster's nickname, a simple and understandable name that the other clusters can see when they discover your.
 It is set during installation, but you can easily change it whenever you want by editing your `ClusterConfig`, through the dashboard or `kubectl`.

 To modify the `ClusterConfig` via kubectl use the following command: